 A student's withdrawal date is determined by Lake Erie College to be:

-- the date the student began the withdrawal process (as previously outlined in this catalogue) or notified the school of the intent to withdraw
+- The date the student began the withdrawal process (as previously outlined in this catalogue) or notified the College of the intent to withdraw

 Funds will be returned to the programs in the order specified by federal guidelines.